Back homeFull StoryGalleryReadContact

 Circular stone fountain in a courtyard.

-A custom water fountain built as a true circle in stone, with a hidden basin and a rim substantial enough to sit on.
+A custom water fountain at an entry in Onekama, Michigan — a true circle in stone, with a hidden basin and a rim substantial enough to sit on.

 The client wanted the presence of water at the entry, but without the borrowed language of tile, statuary, or a faux-Roman fountain.
 The answer was a working pool in the same stone register as the rest of the property.